Of course, here in the United States, we have 94 million not working, and they are all eating.

 The golden goose, the producers, they're always going to be there.

-They're never gonna get shit.
+They're never going to get you.

 Don't fool you.